dev-tusha-soni/git-github.com-dev-tusha-soni-Helmet-and-Number-plate-Detection/README.md

 Prerequisites
 Before running the project, ensure you have Python and pip installed.
 Additionally, install the required libraries:

-bash
-Copy
-Edit
-pip install flask opencv-python tensorflow pytesseract You will also need the following files:

 YOLO model weights (yolov4.weights)